Calling Cambodia!

 • Am I covered medically while holidaying in Cambodia?

-• Yes, all our policies cover for unlimited medical coverage.
+• Yes, all our policies cover for medical coverage.
 Zoom provides cover for your overseas medical expenses including hospital stays, surgery, doctor visits, emergency evacuation and repatriation home if required.
 We can provide written guarantees of payment of reasonable expenses directly with your hospital in emergency situations.
 Phew!

 • What happens if I need medical assistance in Cambodia?